 In 1993 phalène Misty, aka Her Royal Highness :-), entered my life.
 A phenomenal personality, obedience competitor and agility star (including winning the Swedish Nationals in 1998 and competing in the World Championships twice), she stayed with me until the honorable age of 18,5.

-Misty’s son Soya (born -98) has also had an active agility life; in addition, he has competed in as different venues as blood tracking and lure coursing.
-Since age 13 he is living a life in luxury with my cousin Karin, where he has been thrilled to get a a new carreer in freestyle (retired at 16…) and nowadays just enjoyes life.
+Misty’s son Soya (1998-2016) has also had an active agility life; in addition, he has competed in as different venues as blood tracking and lure coursing.
+Since age 13 he was living a life in luxury with my cousin Karin, where he had been thrilled to get a a new carreer in freestyle (retired at 16…) <3

 Currently living with me is ”just” border collie Tizla (born – 06), who doesn’t have many competitive merits to brag about but instead spends her time teaching me a thing or two about behavior, welfare and everyday life skills.
 In addition, we of course endulge in play and training just for fun!